rohangaur21/aws-csaa/README.md

 - [Exam Tip] You will be asked to provide which instance type to use for a given scenario.
 Usually 3 options are fictitious.
 - EC2 Key Pairs are region specific

+## EC2 Security Groups
+ - A security group is a virtual firewall.
+ - First line of defense.
+Network ACLs are second line.
+ - 1 instance can have multiple security groups.
+As each security group only "allows" inbound traffic, there will never be a conflict on security group rules.
+ - Security group changes are applied immediately.
+ - Security groups are "stateful".
+Rules added as inbound rules – automatic outbound rules are added.
+Response back on the same channel.
+NACLs are stateless.
+ - All inbound traffic is blocked by default.
+You have to allow specific inbound rules for protocols
+ - All outbound traffic is allowed by default.
+ - Only allow rules, no deny rules exist.
+Use NACLs to deny specific IPs
+ - Any number of EC2 instances in a security group.
+ - EC2 instances in the default security group can communicate with each other.
+ - Multiple security groups can be attached to an instance.

 ## EBS
 Amazon EBS allows you to create storage volumes and attach them Amazon EC2 instances.
 Once attached, you can create a file system on top of theses volumes, run a database, or use them in any other way you would use a block device.
 EBS volumes are placed in a specific Availability Zone, where they are automatically replicated to protect you from the failure of a single component.